Allowing members to choose the sanctity of their church as an enduring place of rest, holding true to our Christian heritage

 Why Select a Columbarium?

-SPIRITUAL SITE FOR FINAL REPOSE.
+SPIRITUAL SITE FOR FINAL RESTING PLACE.
 In a return to church tradition, it provides members of the Church and their families the opportunity to choose the shadow of the church, which has been central to their lives, as their final resting place.
 The site is a place of beauty and dignity where friends and family can visit and meditate at any time.

 SIMPLICITY OF ARRANGEMENTS.
 It eliminates the pressures of choosing a burial site, casket, vault and monument.
 It provides a place for internment immediately adjacent to the Sanctuary.